 How can you feel confident about yourself and your abilities if you already doomed yourself?

 Reasonable planning is good.

 Catastrophizing is a waste of time and a poison to your self-confidence.

 If you want to catastrophise then catastrophise about what’s going to happen if you keep catastrophising!

 Right back at ya!

 25) Confidence is not narcissism

 Well, there is an overlap but let me explain.

 Sometimes people are hesitant to become more confident because they are afraid they’d become one of those obnoxious, self-centred egomaniacs.
 Don’t worry, it will never happen.

-It’s like you no wanting to go to the gym because you don’t want to become a bodybuilder.
+It’s like you don’t want to go to the gym because you don’t want to become a bodybuilder.